szpajder/dumpvdl2/extras/README.md

 - `multitail-dumpvdl2.conf` - an example coloring scheme for dumpvdl2 log files.
   To be used with `multitail` program.

-- `makebsdb.sh` - Shell script to generate the BaseStation.sqb database,
+- `makebsdb.sh` - Shell script to generate the BaseStation.sqb SQLite3 database,
   in order for dumpvdl2 to enrich aircraft information.
-  - Requires sqlite3 command line interface, install 'sqlite3' package.
+  - Requires sqlite3 command line interface, install 'sqlite3' cli.

-- `ap4dumpvdl2.sh` - Shell script to generate an airports database, in order for dumpvdl2 to enrich airports information.
+- `ap4dumpvdl2.sh` - Shell script to generate an airports SQLite3 database,
+  in order for dumpvdl2 to enrich Destination airports and Alternate ground stations information.
-  - Requires sqlite3 command line interface, install 'sqlite3' package.
+  - Requires sqlite3 command line interface, install 'sqlite3' cli.
+  - Optional, more Airports data, not included in ourairports.com database file, "more-aps.sql" file.

 - `xform-gs-txt.sh` - Shell script to transform 'VDL2_Ground_Stations.txt' file,
-  in order for dumpvdl2 to enrich with more informative GS information.
+  in order for dumpvdl2 to enrich with more informative GS details.
-  - Requires sqlite3 command line interface, install 'sqlite3' package.
   - Requires the airports database, built with 'ap4dumpvdl2.sh' script.

-// vim: textwidth=80
+  - Optional, recover some GSs that could not be auto-transformed correctly, "more-gss.txt" file.